hyundai-robotics/doc-hi6-operation/2-operation/2-automatic-operation/1-how-to-op.md

     ![](../../_assets/tp630/cond-set-cycle-auto-spd_eng.png)

-* **\[1: Operation Cycle type\]:** You can set whether to repeat the program that will be executed during automatic operation.
+* `1: Operation Cycle type`: You can set whether to repeat the program that will be executed during automatic operation.
-* **\[6: Playback speed rate\]:** You can set the operation speed \(%\) of the robot when a program is played back in automatic mode.
+* `6: Playback speed rate`: You can set the operation speed \(%\) of the robot when a program is played back in automatic mode.
   For example, if the operation speed is set to 100, the robot will move at the recorded speed of the step, and if it is set to 50, the robot will move at the ratio of 50% of the recorded speed.

-6. Press the &lt;start&gt; key on the teach pendant.
+6. Press the `[start]` key on the teach pendant.
 The start lamp will be turned on, and the robot will perform the work according to the created program.